Habbie/mjomatic/README.md

 ### TODO

-* port to Mjolnir when Mjolnir is done
-* add screenshot
 * modularize code
 * now that we have busted for testing, I noticed we sometimes send floats to setframe, with risk of off-by-one (pixel) errors.
 Move to integers in a consistent grid.
 * support whitespace at the end of a windowgram line (right now we require all lines to be the same length, instead we should take the length of the longest line as our grid width)